morinlab/lymphopedia/B2M.md

 ## Overview

 The B2M (β2-microglobulin) gene plays a crucial role in the function of the major histocompatibility complex (MHC) class I molecules, which are essential for immune system recognition of infected or malignant cells.

+## Experimental Evidence

 B2M mutations in B-cell lymphomas, particularly in DLBCL and PMBCL, lead to reduced MHC class I expression, enabling tumor cells to evade immune detection and destruction by cytotoxic T cells.
+This is often accompanied by mutations in the β2-Microglobulin gene, which further aids in immune evasion.[@challa-malladiCombinedGeneticInactivationa]

 ## History